 Is this program right for you?

-The Transportation Engineering master’s degree at the University of Wisconsin–Madison teaches you to conduct research and disseminate knowledge for the safe and efficient movement of people and goods.
+The Transportation Engineering master’s program at the University of Wisconsin–Madison teaches you to conduct research and disseminate knowledge for the safe and efficient movement of people and goods.

 Because of energy constraints, population growth, capacity constraints, and environmental awareness, there is an industry need for engineers who understand traditional engineering principles and can also adapt and embrace innovative opportunities in the field.

-The Transportation Engineering master’s degree focuses on technology-based learning and utilizes UW–Madison’s prominence in cutting-edge scholarly research.
+The Civil & Environmental Engineering: Transportation Engineering master’s degree focuses on technology-based learning and utilizes UW–Madison’s prominence in cutting-edge scholarly research.
 Learn how to drive the discovery, planning, design, development, operation, maintenance, and safety of intelligent transportation systems and play the important role in connected and autonomous transportation.

 You also gain the tools to develop efficient and reliable multi-modal freight systems that lead to economic growth and provide the foundation for the success of most industries.